BarryDigby/Youth-Academy/chapters/Introduction.md

 You have just opened a section.
 You can track your progress throughout the week by marking a section as completed (see the button below).

-In general, each week will follow a simple structure in terms of sections:
+In general, each week will follow a structure of:

-- Introducing a topic
+- Introducing a topic(s)

 - A worked example with questions